 42 And daily in the temple, and in every house, they did not cease teaching and preaching Jesus as the Christ.
 (NKJV).

 Beloved, you cannot take upon you the yoke of Christ and still refuse to partake in the sufferings of Christ.

-The Scripture affirms, “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake.”
+Paul affirms, “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake.”
 (Philip.
 1:29 NKJV).

-“For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps.”
+Peter states, “For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps.”
 (1 Pet.
 2:21 NKJV).

 You cannot truly be yoked together with the Lord Jesus Christ, learning from the Lord, following and walking in the footsteps of the Lord and yet evade or escape suffering for the sake of the Lord Jesus Christ (John 17:14).

 The Lord Jesus frankly warns His early yoke-fellows.

 18 “If the world hates you, you know that it hated Me before it hated you.